 Milwaukee County’s Courthouse Complex is severely outdated and, in some cases, functionally obsolete, presenting numerous challenges.
 A new building must happen.
 However, the necessary replacement and renovations within the Courthouse Complex present a unique opportunity to create facilities that are designed with a trauma-informed lens and a restorative, community focus.
 With intentional design, Milwaukee County strives to improve outcomes for all those who interact with the justice system by reducing future case backlogs, efficiently connecting individuals to necessary services, and providing a safe environment for all.
 Through these investments, Milwaukee County’s goal is to leverage this as an opportunity to create new facilities that foster greater dignity for those involved in the justice system.

-If Milwaukee County cannot move forward with necessary investments in the justice system, specifically by constructing a new building to replace the Public Safety Building, our community will feel the negative effects.
+Without a new building, Milwaukee County will continue to face safety risks, delays, rising costs and negative public safety impacts across the region.
 Safety and security issues tied to the building’s layout and structure will continue.
 Mistrials related to a lack of secured, separated corridors will continue.
 Backlogs of cases may increase.
 County deferred maintenance costs will continue to grow.

-The current structures do not meet standards required to fulfill state mandates, nor serve the community with dignity and efficiency.
+The current facilities do not meet standards required to fulfill state mandates, nor serve the community with dignity and efficiency.
 Removing the Public Safety Building and renovations throughout the Courthouse Complex is not a matter of if, but when.
+Project cost estimates range from $400 to $500 million and will rise $100 to $125 million every two years if we fail to act.

 Milwaukee County remains in the early stages of planning for any facility construction or renovations, however, it is estimated that construction of a new building and the associated renovations necessary to bring the Historic Courthouse and existing Criminal Justice Facility Courthouse Complex in line with modern needs will require a $400-500M investment.